bigboomdesign/big-boom-alert-bar/readme.txt

 * Use any unique CSS-style selector (e.g. #my-div) to choose where to insert the message, or leave this blank to insert at the top of your site's body
 * Choose to insert the alert message either before or after your chosen page element (default is before)
-* Use the shortcode [alm_alert] to insert the message anywhere within the content of any page or post
+* Use the shortcode [albar_alert] to insert the message anywhere within the content of any page or post

 = Locations =